 [T]he contemporary philosophical situation is puzzling.
 On the one hand, few if any features of the special epistemic authority granted by both the traditional empiricist and the traditional rationalist pictures of introspective self-knowledge have survived recent philosophical scrutiny.
 On the other hand, several philosophers…assume that the alleged special epistemic authority granted to introspective self-knowledge by traditional epistemology can bear the burden of an argument against content externalism…I take externalism about the contents of an individual’s thoughts…to be more plausible…than anything we may think about introspective self-knowledge…Imposing top down constraints…from the assumptions about the alleged epistemic status of introspective self-knowledge sounds to me like putting the cart before the horse. (pp. 401, 402)

-There are of course Quinean reasons against apriori knowledge, though this is not the place to discuss these.
+Still, there are other reasons to surrender SK, and this would be one way to understand the lesson of the reductio.
+For instance, well-known Quinean arguments exist against apriori knowledge, though this is not the place to discuss these.
 (But see section 3 of the entry on Quine.)
 Ryle 1963, ch.
-6 also denied that self-knowledge is apriori; such knowledge was instead achieved via empirical observation of one's own behavior.
-Yet many contemporary philosophers balk at this, since it seems to underestimate the “authority” that Oscar usually has in judging his own mental states (compared to others' judgments) (Boghossian 1989, pp. 7–8).
-Even so, empirical psychology has indicated that “first-person authority” is illusory to a notable degree (Nisbett & Wilson 1977, Nisbett & Ross 1980, Gopnik 1983.
-See also McGeer 1996).
-So a neo-Rylean view may provide just the right amount of first-person authority, to the extent that Oscar observes more of his behavior than anyone else (Ludlow & Martin 1993; Martin 1994; McGeer 1996).
+6 independently argued that self-knowledge is apriori; such knowledge was instead achieved via empirical observation of one’s own behavior.
+Yet many contemporary philosophers balk at this, since it at least underestimate the “authority” that Oscar usually has in judging his own mental states (compared to others’ judgments) (Boghossian 1989, pp. 7–8).
+On the other hand, given the psychological research mentioned above, a neo-Rylean view may provide just the right amount of first-person authority, to the extent that Oscar observes more of his behavior than anyone else (Ludlow & Martin 1993; Martin 1994; McGeer 1996).